Pradeepreddy405/Devops_Course_preparation/05_Jenkins/01_Notes.md

 CD (Continuous Delivery / Continuous Deployment)
     While CI focuses on building and testing code, CD focuses on releasing that code to environments automatically.
 	In Continuous Delivery, code is automatically deployed to lower environments such as Dev, QA, and Staging, but production deployment requires manual approval.
 	Lower environments :
 					1)Dev
 					2)Qa
 					3)Staging

 Higher environments :
-					4)Prod  ----> Manual intervention needed through approvals

-	In Continuous Deployment, the entire process is fully automated, and successful builds are deployed to production without any manual intervention.
+					4)Prod  ----> Manual intervention needed through approvals In Continuous Deployment, the entire process is fully automated, and successful builds are deployed to production without any manual intervention.

-Flow:

-	Git → CI → Deploy to Dev → QA → (Manual Approve) → Prod
+## Flow : Git → CI → Deploy to Dev → QA → (Manual Approve) → Prod

-Typical stages in pipeline :
+## Typical stages in pipeline :
 	Commit → Build → Test → Deploy to Dev → Deploy to QA → Deploy to Staging → Manual Approval → Deploy to Prod

-Continuous delivery vs continuous deployment ?
+## Continuous delivery vs continuous deployment ?

-	Continuous Delivery ensures code is always ready for production with manual approval, whereas Continuous Deployment automatically deploys every successful build to production without human intervention.
+   - Continuous Delivery ensures code is always ready for production with manual approval,
+   - whereas Continuous Deployment automatically deploys every successful build to production without human intervention.